 Greggs glazed ring doughnuts are suitable for vegans.
 However, all of the other Greggs doughnuts, including the iced ring doughnut, jam doughnut, milk chocolate ring doughnut and sugar strand doughnut are not suitable for vegans as they contain milk and egg.

-Greggs vegetable pasties, or vegetable bakes as they are known, are not suitable for vegans.
+Greggs vegetable pasties (also known as vegetable bakes) are not suitable for vegans.
 This is because they contain milk.
 Vegans looking for pasties at Greggs should instead try the vegan steak bake.

 Greggs sweet mince pies are suitable for vegans as they do not contain any animal-derived ingredients such as suet, butter, milk or egg.
 While mince pies do contain palm oil, Greggs palm oil is sustainably sourced and so doesn’t pose the same ethical issues as unsustainable palm oil.